 - 5.1.
 Timeframe.
 Registration shall take place as soon as possible, at maximum within five (5) business days of initial patient contact.
 If there is an indication that the patient may be facing imminent loss of medication or is facing other forms of medical crisis, registration will be expedited and appropriate intervention may take place prior to formal intake. - 5.2.
 Eligibility Determination.
 The service provider shall obtain the necessary information to establish the patient's eligibility.
-This includes verifying documentation of the patient's HIV status, lack of medical care coverage, income, and residency within Orange County (See Eligibility Requirements and Checklist Spreadsheet under separate cover for complete list of eligibility requirements). - 5.3.
+See Requirements to be Eligible and Qualify for Services document: https://ochealthinfo.com/about-hca/public-health-

+- services/services/diseases-conditions/disease-information/hiv-planning/services/resources/hiv-pcs. - 5.3.
 Demographic Information.
 The service provider shall obtain the appropriate and necessary demographic information to complete registration; this includes basic information about the patient's HIV medical history, living situation, employment and financial status, service linkages, and emergency contact information.
-Based on this information, the service provider may also determine the patient's share-of-cost for services.
+Based on this information, the service provider may also determine the patient's share-of-cost for services. - 5.4.

-- 5.4.
 Provision of Information.
 The service provider shall provide information to the patient about the medical services they are receiving.
 The service provider shall also provide the patient with information about resources, care, and treatment (this may include the county-wide HIV Client Handbook) available in Orange County. - 5.5.
 Required Documentation.
 The service provider shall develop the following forms in accordance with state and local guidelines.
 The following forms shall be signed and dated by each patient. - ARIES Consent: Service providers shall inform clients of ARIES and obtain ARIES consent.
 The ARIES consent must be signed at registration prior to entry into the ARIES database and every three (3) years thereafter.
 The signed consent form shall indicate (1) whether the client agrees to the use of ARIES in recording and tracking their demographic, eligibility, and service information and (2) whether the client agrees to share select information contained in ARIES with other agencies in the Ryan White system of care. - Confidentiality and Release of Information: When discussing patient confidentiality, it is important not to assume that the patient's family or partner knows the HIV-positive status of the patient.
 Part of the discussion about patient confidentiality should include inquiry about how the patient wants to be contacted (at home, at work, by mail, by phone, etc).
 If there is a need to disclose information about a patient to a third party, including family members, patients shall be asked to sign an Authorization to Disclose (ATD)/ Release of Information (ROI) form, authorizing such disclosure.
 A Release of Information form describes the situations under which a patient's information can be released and includes the name of the agency and/or person with whom information will be shared, the specific information to be shared, duration of the release consent, and the patient's signature.
 This form may be signed at registration prior to the actual need for disclosure.
 Information disclosed will be limited to the narrowest scope of information that meets the immediate need of disclosure.
 Releases of information may be cancelled or modified by the patient at any time.
 For agencies and information covered by the Health Insurance Portability and Accountability Act (HIPAA), the Release of Information must be a HIPAA-compliant disclosure. - Consent for Treatment: Signed by the patient, agreeing to receive medical care services/treatment.